Director: Tomonori Sudou

 Final Grade: B+

 Fate/Stay Night: Heaven’s Feel I: Presage Flower is a film that could be so much better than how it turned out.
 It’s not a bad movie at all, but there are some bad decisions made when it comes to characterization for Shirou and pacing that I will not ignore.
 I’m not a Fate fan who gives this movie a free pass because the film has stunning visuals, an amazing soundtrack, and excellent dubbing.

 The animation is hampered by conspicuous CGI that’s jarring compared to Fate/Zero and that anime is six years old.
 The animation is nice, but there’s just too much CGI in the film that doesn’t look good next to the 2D animation.

-The soundtrack and the voice acting are great, but pacing is also a problem with this film.
+The soundtrack and the voice acting are great, but the pacing is also a problem with this film.
 This isn’t the best Fate masterpiece that fans of this route are hyping it up to be.
 Is it bad?
 Not at all, it’s a lot of fun and I enjoy watching it.
 Is it something I enjoyed a lot?
 Yes, I really enjoyed the movie, but that’s because I have previous experience with the franchise.

 It’s a beautiful but flawed movie that is only meant for long-time Fate fans, not newcomers.
 If you really want to see this movie, watch Fate/Stay Night (2006), then Fate/Stay Night: Unlimited Blade Works (2014), and then you will be ready for this movie trilogy.

 I highly recommend this movie to fans of Fate/Stay Night.
 It belongs in your anime collection.
-Fate/Stay Night: Heaven’s Feel II: Lost Butterfly will be released January 21, 2019, in Japan.
+Fate/Stay Night: Heaven’s Feel II: Lost Butterfly will be released on DVD and blu-ray in Japan on August 21st, 2019.